mfox0914/data-science-S2025/challenges/c04-gapminder-assignment.md

 gapminder %>%
   filter(year == year_min) %>%
   ggplot(aes(x = continent, y = gdpPercap)) +
-  geom_boxplot()
+  geom_boxplot() +
+  scale_y_log10()
 ```

 ![](c04-gapminder-assignment_files/figure-gfm/q2-task-1.png)<!-- -->

 **Observations**:

-- Most continents have a relatively low GDP per capita with a relatively
+- The mean for all continents falls between 1000 and 10000.
+The median
-  small spread.
-The median for all countries does not pass 30000
+  for all continents does not pass 1\*10^4.
 - Oceania has both the smallest GDP per capita spread and the highest
   median, suggesting the GDP per capita of its countries is relatively
-  similar.
+  similar, or the number of countries located in Oceania is very small.
-- The Americas, Africa, Asia, and Europe all have noticeable outliers,
+- The Americas and Asia have noticeable outliers, with Asia having a
-  with Asia having a very high outlier.
+  very high outlier.
-- Europe has the largest spead.
+- Asia has the largest spead.
 - All the outliers seem to be greater than the upper bound, not lower.

 **Difficulties & Approaches**: